perevalovds/ofxPytorch/README.md

 (Note, actually **saved.tensor** is ZIP archive, which you can explore).

 ### example_rnn_classify
-This is matured example of creating simple character-level RNN which is capable to classify names by countries.
+This is a matured example of creating simple character-level RNN which is capable to classify names by countries.
 This example doesn't uses optimizators, but rely on PyTorch's native autograd powerfullness.